GNNs for Knowledge Graphs: Reasoning and Completion

 References

 - Schlichtkrull, M., Kipf, T. N., Bloem, P., van den Berg, R., Titov, I., & Welling, M. (2018).
 Modeling Relational Data with Graph Convolutional Networks.
-ESWC 2018 (R-GCN: relation-specific weight matrices for entity classification and link prediction in knowledge graphs).
+ESWC 2018 (R-GCN: relation-specific weight matrices with basis decomposition, for entity classification and link prediction in knowledge graphs).

 - Sun, Z., Deng, Z.-H., Nie, J.-Y., & Tang, J. (2019).
 RotatE: Knowledge Graph Embedding by Relational Rotation in Complex Space.
 ICLR 2019 (RotatE: relations as rotations in complex space, handling symmetry, antisymmetry, inversion, and composition patterns).